Questions and answers

 And as part of the updated Right to Buy scheme, the money raised through extra sales is now going straight towards new affordable homes.
 As of June 2014, £514 million is being reinvested.

 Future changes to Right to Buy

-This section is about plans for further changes to Right to Buy policy which came into effect in 2014.
-This covers changes to discount levels, eligibility criteria and the introduction of a new Right to Buy agents’ service.
+This section is about further changes to Right to Buy policy which came into effect in 2014.
+This covers changes to discount levels, eligibility criteria and the introduction of a new Right to Buy Agent service.